fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-1/assignment-1.md

 #### Task 5: Summarizing

 Write a comparison of your visualization designs, covering both strengths and weaknesses in relation to each other, as well as originality.
 Discuss whether they would be effective in answering the domain questions posed in task 2.
 You should discuss the strengths and weaknesses of your different visualizations, evaluate their effectiveness in answering the domain questions, while considering factors such as readability, complexity, expressiveness, and scalability.
-Treat these as prompts for reflection: What kinds of design directions did you explore?
-What did you learn from trying different ideas?
-How did your perspective on the questions shift as you sketched?
-Were there moments of surprise, frustration, or breakthrough?
-Did you explore a wide range of visualization techniques, or did you rely on a small subset of common visual encodings?
-How does the diversity of your sketches contribute to answering the domain questions in different ways?
+Treat these as prompts for reflection:
+  - What kinds of design directions did you explore?
+  - What did you learn from trying different ideas?
+  - How did your perspective on the questions shift as you sketched?
+  - Did you explore a wide range of visualization techniques, or did you rely on a small subset of common visual encodings?
+  - How does the diversity of your sketches contribute to answering the domain questions in different ways?

 Discuss the relative strengths and weaknesses of your sketches in terms of process: what felt generative, what felt repetitive, and how exploring different directions expanded your design space.

 #### Task 6: Collaboration process

 For groups, document how your group collaborated during this assignment.
-Write 1–2 paragraphs covering:
+You should cover:
   - How you communicated (e.g., in-person meetings, online chats, video calls).
   - How you shared sketches and artifacts (e.g., scanned images, photos, GitHub uploads, shared drives).
   - How you divided or rotated tasks (e.g., brainstorming together, each sketching different versions, reviewing and iterating).